bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

 ## Processing messages from Facebook Workplace

-Now we have working service, which can receive events from the Workplace.
+Now we have a working service, which can receive events from the Workplace.
 Next, we want to parse them, and later on send them to Slack.
 The following code is probably beyond need for being split into module and multiple methods.
 But let's live with that for now.
 Add a new method to our router, which will handle `POST` from Workplace:

 ```elixir
 post "/workplace" do